melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 ### useDeferredValue

 Use deferred value is like using a debounce for component rendering, except the debounce is not based on time but of capacity.
 First, React re-renders with the new data value but with the old (deferred) value.
 The deferred value, is deferred or “lags behind” the query value.
 In the background, both current and defered value are updated and if it succeeds the new component is displayed.
 However if it suspends it the render is retried later when data is ready.
+Use it on the value to "debounce" gently offset.

 > During the initial render, the deferred value will be the same as the value you provided.
 During updates, the deferred value will “lag behind” the latest value.
 In particular, React will first re-render without updating the deferred value, and then try to re-render with the newly received value in the background.